OXFORD, BATH, THE COTSWOLDS & STONEHENGE

 Quintessential England, the one the picture books and history annals speak of is the Cotswolds.
 Thatched cottages, tiny bridges over bubbling brooks, stately willows on lawns of magnificent manors, haunted glens and medieval pubs where kings and queens passed the night, these all make up the fascinating fabric of this tiny corner of England.

 Our journey not only takes you from Oxford, the seat of fine education at the edge of the Cotswolds but over to ancient Bath, known by the Romans as Aquae Sulis for its thermal waters, crossing 4 different counties and including the areas known as the Cotswolds

 Along the way there are many a Victorian Spire, church green, Roman mosaic, Crusader Cross, ancient fertility circle and lovely lopsided Tudor homes to cycle by, as well as countless local pubs, coaching inns and tea houses where the pass of time seems to have missed them.
 We encounter picture perfect villages, a chance to visit Shakespeare´s Stratford and of course, one of England´s favourite past times, visiting a traditional beer brewery.

 Taste the refreshing pale ales of the area and see how artisans of the area have kept alive a craft like thatching a roof.
 And when not on the bike, try the local specialities of the region, the fresh produce and seafood and the array of baking cakes and tarts to tempt any palate.
-Staying in some historically steeped villages and hotels which have hosted travellers for centuries, this is definitely a trip for those who enjoy relaxing travel on two wheels, and watching millenniums of history slip by at each turn of the wheel.
+Staying in some historically steeped villages which have hosted travellers for centuries, this is definitely a trip for those who enjoy relaxing travel on two wheels, and watching millenniums of history slip by at each turn of the wheel.

 DAY 1.
 OXFORD